- COVID-19 Vaccine Houston: Who Qualifies and Where To Get Your Vaccine

 Other Ways To Receive A Vaccine In Houston

-If you are unable to obtain a COVID vaccine through the City of Houston, consider these alternatives:
+If you are unable to obtain a COVID vaccine through the City of Houston or these local hospitals consider the following alternatives:

 Contact Your Primary Care Doctor